-The exam pattern for IBPS Officer Scale and IBPS Office Assistant have almost the same number of the questions in the examination.
-The allotment of marks and the bank exam syllabus content is same for all the four examinations in the Prelims exam.
+The exam pattern for IBPS Officer Scale and IBPS Office Assistant has almost the same number of the questions in the examination.
+The allotment of marks and the bank exam syllabus content is nearly the same for all the four examinations in the Prelims exam.

 The bank exam syllabus of the IBPS Officer Scale -I, II & III and Office Assistant are given below: